 Distributed over two buildings, Ørestad Assisted Housing Project comprises a total of 110 units for disabled people and psychiatric patients.
-As it was important that the development naturally integrated itself into the future urban fabric and the public space, all the common facilities on the ground floor, e.g., café and rehabilitation center, are gathered in order to achieve an open and inviting access with a close link to the public space.
+As it was important that the development naturally integrated itself into the future urban fabric and the public space, all the common facilities on the ground floor, e.g. café and rehabilitation center, are gathered in order to achieve an open and inviting access with a close link to the public space.
 The facade of the building is designed in a modular system with a distinctive checkerboard layout.
 The shifting half-module size windows and the set-back balconies create a distinctive depth and a unique and lively character that puts the buildings in dialogue with the urban space.
 The building’s design invites

 44 Social Housing units

 The proposal challenges the generic standard ‘housing block’ layout by creating a more human-scale but high-density housing while encouraging and developing a great sense of community living.
 The site is located in Narbonne in the South of France in a low-rise residential neighbourhood dominated by large two-storey private houses with red terracotta pitch roofs.
 The challenge was to insert a high-density residential development to fit in the existing low-density context.
 The project minimizes the scale and the massing of the development by breaking it down into six small, interconnected volumes of varying heights.
-The facades are tilted above the second storey and are finished with a red terra cotta concrete finish so the overall building reads visually as a cluster
+The facades are tilted above the second storey and are finished with a red terracotta concrete finish so the overall building reads visually as a cluster of

 Future of Copenhagen

 In 2008 URBAN AGENCY, together with Vandkunsten Architects, won a two-stage urban planning competition for the development of the “Kløvermarken” quarter in Copenhagen.
-The project comprised the development of a new urban district with about 900,00 m2 of floor-area for housing, public and commercial use.
-Organized around the existing football fields, the project was designed with a focus on public health and sustainable living.
+The project comprised the development of a new urban district with about 900,000 m2 of floor-area for housing, public and commercial use.
+Organised around the existing football fields, the project was designed with a focus on public health and sustainable living.
 URBAN AGENCY has worked on the project from inception to development plan and has been responsible for the development of a design manual for landscape architecture and public space.

 34 apartments retrofit & new extension